amygdalama/amygdalama.github.io/content/2014-02-17-github-pages-pelican.md

 1. Create GitHub repo following the [GitHub Pages instructions](http://pages.github.com/) (the first step only!)

 *A note on GitHub Pages:* I believe your HTML files (particularly your index.html file) must be in the *main directory* of your git repo for this to work.
-This will be important later, specifically when you're organizing your site content on your local computer and when you're pushing your content to GitHub.
+This will be important later.
+More detail is given in the **Posting to GitHub** section.

 ##Pelican Setup